neomedia6989/docs-2/docs/plex/playback.md

 ### Direct Play / Stream

+`Direct Play`
-Direct playing is streaming of video exactly in the format stored on the server, with no transcoding.
+:    Direct playing is streaming of video exactly in the format stored on the server, with no transcoding.
 This requires relatively little server resources (CPU/GPU), but will require usually more upload bandwidth, since you're streaming it in the original quality.
 This is the ideal way of playing content since most servers usually have more bandwidth than CPU/GPU resources.
 Not only is it better for the server, it is also best for YOU.
 You get to view content in the highest original quality, the quality that you are quite possibly paying for.

+`Direct Stream`
-Direct streaming is when you are direct playing the video but the transcoding audio of the file.
+:    Direct streaming is when you are direct playing the video but the transcoding audio of the file.
 This doesn't strain the server much and when shares mention 'No Transcoding', they're typically only referring to video transcoding - so direct streaming can usually be considered the same as direct playing for all intents and purposes.

 ### Why Should You Care About Transcoding?